MitchZinck/sm-builder/README.md

 Blockage
 --------
 As I finished the first beta build of this project I found out that Instagram recently (10/9/2018) came down hard on any form of botting.
 I did not plan to gain followers or spam, just post content but was still met with bans and phone verification blocks.
-It seems that this project will have to end here due to Instagram blocking non-humans.
-Lots of work was done and it was a fun journey!
+It seems that this project will have to focus on only one account as Instagram detects my program if I am using multiple accounts.